Sileby: Transport

 Centrebus service 27 and Kinchbus service 2 both link Sileby to Loughborough which also gives further connections to the Skylink Leicester-Derby buses which run to East Midlands Airport which is around 15 miles away.
-The Kinchbus service to Leicester was withdrawn from September 4th, 2022, leaving the village with no bus service to the city, no evening service to Loughborough and no public transport whatsoever on Sundays.
+The Kinchbus service to Leicester was withdrawn on 4 September 2022, leaving the village with no bus service to the city, no evening service to Loughborough and no public transport whatsoever on Sundays.

 Local road transport links via the nearby A6 and A46 link directly to the M1, which lies to the west.
 The A46 to the village's east follows the route of the Fosse Way to Lincoln in the north and provides a link to the east coast of England.
 The local area is prone to flooding from the River Soar and its tributaries, meaning that access and egress can be limited in persistently wet weather with some local roads becoming impassable for days or even weeks at a time during autumn/winter/spring.

-The proximity to the River Soar also means that Sileby has an active marina where some residents live on narrowboats and others store their pleasurecraft at the permanent moorings available.
-Boats can also be hired as well as minor repair work undertaken and boat supplies purchased at the small chandlery.
+The proximity to the River Soar also means that Sileby has an active marina.